City-of-Helsinki/palvelutarjotin-ui/README.md

 Using the following instructions you should be able to:

-- Run this UI using local Node.js
+- Run this UI using local Node.js.
+A local Node version can be set for example using [NVM](https://github.com/nvm-sh/nvm).
 - Run the Kultus API backend locally in Docker or use the public test environment's backend
 - Use the public test environment of Helsinki Profile's Keycloak for authentication